jas34/scheduledwf/README.md

 	2. refresh cache everyday at a fix time.
 	3. send an email notification at a scheduled time, etc.
 - If your architecture is micro services based then you have only two options:
-	1. either to add scheduling capability (like Quartz scheduler, spring scheduler, etc) in the service that needs to schedule a task.
+	1. either to add scheduling capability (like Quartz scheduler, Spring scheduler, etc) in the service that needs to schedule a task.
-	2. or to setup a separate micro service, which will perform scheduling for all use cases.
+	2. or to setup a separate micro service, which will perform scheduling for required use cases.
 This service interact with other service for data needs through REST APIs.
 - In the end we have unnecessary mesh of schedulers.
-After certain point of time  the setup is completely out of control.
+After certain point of time such kind of setup is completely out of control.
 - Solution to the problem is _Schedule Conductor workflow_:
 	- This can be deployed in place of conductor server.
 	- Embedded conductor provides service orchestration capability.